 I'm writing this reference in support of Jason Craden.
 Jason was my college roommate, and we have been friends for the past ten years.
 If you are looking for a smart, talented, and diligent candidate, Jason is the perfect match.

-These relationship-building skills would enable him to excel as a salesman for ABC company.
+These relationship-building skills would enable him to excel as a salesman for Acme Sales.

 Jason would be an asset to any company, and I wholeheartedly recommend him.
 Please do not hesitate to be in touch if you have any further questions.